-- F Lemarié is a member of the local "comité des emplois scientifiques" (CES) (since Sept 2019) - F Lemarié is the local scientific correspondent for national calls for projects (since July 2020) - E.Kazantsev is a member of the Local Commission for Permanent Formation of Inria Grenoble Rhône-Alpes.
+- F. Lemarié is a member of the local "comité des emplois scientifiques" (CES) (since Sept 2019) - F. Lemarié is the local scientific correspondent for national calls for projects (since July 2020) - E. Arnaud: member of Inria PhD recruitment committee CORDI-S - E. Arnaud: in charge of ATER recruitment committee in computer science of UFR IM2AG, UGA - E. Arnaud: in charge of the parity commission at Jean Kuntzmann Lab - E.Kazantsev is a member of the Local Commission for Permanent Formation of Inria Grenoble Rhône-Alpes. - F. Lemarié gave a talk at the "Parlons Europe s01e07" internal meeting.